Incitatous/simple_shell/README.md

 The simple_shell was created by [Max Johnson](https://github.com/Mj31508) and [Ian](https://github.com/Incitatous).

 #Description
-simple_shell works as a normal shell, but does not offer the same exhaustivity and flexibility.
+simple_shell works as a normal shell, but does not offer either the same exhaustivity or flexibility.
 It handles simple commands.

-These are the functions and system calls allowed in order to complete this assignment:
+These were the functions and system calls allowed in order to complete this assignment:

     access (man 2 access)